📐 SAT

 Before reading the answer choices, ask which of the four course themes this source most directly connects to.
 A source about the Haitian Revolution connects to Theme 4 (Resistance and Resilience) and Theme 1 (Migration and the African Diaspora).
 A Harlem Renaissance poem connects to Theme 3 (Creativity, Expression, and the Arts) and possibly Theme 2 (Intersections of Identity).
 Identifying the thematic connection first helps you predict what the questions will ask and makes elimination faster.

-Strong source analysis questions test whether you understand what a source is arguing, not just what it describes.
-Before looking at the answer choices, formulate your own answer to: What is this source’s main claim?
-What is the author trying to accomplish?
-Who is the intended audience, and how does that shape what the source says and leaves out?
-Students who can answer these questions in their own words before seeing the choices tend to eliminate wrong answers more quickly and reliably.
+Strong source analysis questions test whether you understand what a source is arguing rather than what it describes.
+Before looking at the answer choices, work out the source’s main claim in your own words, identify what the author was trying to accomplish, and consider who the intended audience was and how that shapes what the source says and leaves out.
+Students who can answer these in their own words before seeing the choices tend to eliminate wrong answers more quickly and reliably.

 4. Eliminate with Specific Reasons